 Who were these mysterious men?
-Information is scarce, but we do know that one was a priest in Rome, one was martyred while in Africa, while the third was a bishop from Terni.
+Information is scarce, but we do know that one was a priest in Rome, one was a martyr while in Africa, and the third was a bishop from Terni.
 Unfortunately very little is known about their history, and many legends have embellished what little we do know.

 For instance, one medieval myth told of Valentine secretly performing Christian marriages in an era when the Emperor had forbidden it.
 When this was discovered he was jailed and killed.
 In another legend, Valentine was imprisoned by the Emperor and, while there, fell in love with the daughter of his jailer.
 Before he was killed, he supposedly passed her a letter signed, “from your Valentine.”
 Later, this would become a common phrase printed on Valentine’s Day cards.

 But for all these wistful fantasies, aside from the date they were martyred, there’s not much known.
 In fact, in 1969 the Catholic Church removed St. Valentine from the General Roman Calendar, so February 14 is no longer an official feast day.